-We ported \pllm{} to 5 representative models to showcase its flexibility.
-We evaluate the offline throughput of \pllm{} on these LLMs with constant length of input $1024$ and output $512$, compared with the vLLM baseline and the optimal throughput.
-All evaluations are done on the same $8\times$A100 80GB SXM GPUs, except for the \lm{}-3-8B on a single A100 80GB SXM.
+We evaluate the throughput of \pllm{} instances for other LLMs with a constant length of input $1024$ and output $512$.
+All evaluations are done on $8\times$A100 80GB SXM GPUs, except for \lm{}-3-8B, which runs on a single A100 80GB SXM.
 The results are summarized in \fig{fig:eval-port}.
-We found that \pllm{} improves throughput to between \portmin and \portmax of optimal throughput for these models, which greatly surpasses vLLM.
+We find that \pllm{} improves throughput to between \portmin and \portmax of optimal throughput for these models, surpassing vLLM.